Saturday, July 8, 2017

 IMA,10th December 1932

-On 21st November 1962, fifty two years ago, China declared a unilateral ceasefire and announced a withdrawal to pre conflict lines, thus bringing to an end the Sino Indian conflict of 1962.
-Earlier the cadence of Sino Indian border dispute had erupted into a full blown border war on 20th October 1962, with the Chinese PLA attacking and destroying Indian 7 Infantry Brigade on the Namka Chu rivulet in Tawang sector, in a matter of few hours.
-By 22nd October the historic monastery town of Tawang too had been evacuated and fell to the Chinese.
+On 21st November 1962, sixty two years ago, China declared a unilateral ceasefire and announced a withdrawal to pre conflict lines, thus bringing to an end the Sino Indian conflict of 1962.
+Earlier the cadence of Sino Indian border dispute had erupted into a full blown border war on 20th October 1962, with the Chinese PLAA attacking and destroying Indian 7 Infantry Brigade on the Namka Chu rivulet in Tawang sector, in a matter of few hours.
+By 22nd October the historic monastery town of Tawang had been evacuated and fell to the Chinese.
 After a tactical pause, combat operations resumed on 17th November.
-By 19th November, the PLA had completed the destruction of the Indian 4 Infantry Division capturing in the process the formidable mountain passes of Se La and Bomdi La, each defended by an Indian infantry brigade and thereon advancing beyond Tenga.
-The plains of Assam lay vulnerable to Chinese occupation.
-Prime Minister Nehru gave out his farewell " our hearts go out to the people of Assam" speech and Tezpur was evacuated.
+By 19th November, the PLAA had completed the destruction of the Indian 4 Infantry Division capturing in the process the formidable mountain passes of Se La and Bomdi La, each defended by an Indian infantry brigade and thereon advancing beyond Tenga.
+The plains of Assam lay open to Chinese occupation.
+Prime Minister Nehru gave out his farewell "our hearts go out to the people of Assam" speech and Tezpur was evacuated.

 The unilateral ceasefire declared by the Chinese on 21st November brought an end to this sordid and humiliating saga that saw the nadir of Indian force-at-arms.
 Sordid, as it represented a total failure of Indian military leadership and humiliating as India plaintively approached world powers to bail her out of her predicament.
 The disgrace of Indian Army and the Indian Armed Forces was complete and the nation humbled and in shock.

-It was thus that in September 1962, 7 Infantry brigade of 4 Infantry Division, commanded by Brigadier John Dalvi, found itself deployed along the Namka Chu rivulet, with orders to throw the Chinese off the Thag la ridge.
+It was thus that in September 1962, 7 Infantry brigade of 4 Infantry Division, commanded by Brigadier John Dalvi, found itself deployed along the indefensible Namka Chu rivulet, with orders to throw the Chinese off the Thag La ridge.
 As per India the boundary ran along Thag La ridge.
-The directive to clear Thag La (Operation Leghorn) had been passed by the government and accepted by the Army Chief General PN Thapar.
-Thapar had been appointed as Chief of Army Staff (COAS) in 1961 over the head of Lt General SPP Thorat.
+The directive to clear Thag La (Operation Leghorn) had been ordered by the government and accepted by the Army Chief General PN Thapar.
+Earlier, General Thapar had been appointed as Chief of Army Staff (COAS) in 1961 over the head of Lt General SPP Thorat.
 The outgoing Chief General KS Thimayya had recommended General Thorat for the post of COAS, however Thorat was overlooked in favor of Thapar .
-The other player was Lt General BM Kaul, an ASC officer and favorite of Nehru.
-He had earlier been catapulted to the operationaliy vital post of Chief of General Staff (CGS), despite his appointment being opposed by General Thimayya.
+It is worth noting that Lt General Thorat as GOC-in-C Eastern Command in 1959 consequent to an operational assessment 'Exercise Lal Quila' had correctly predicted likely Chinese play along our eastern borders and had submitted a counter plan through the then COAS General Thimayya.
+The plan was summarily dismissed by Krishna Menon.
+The other key player of significance was Lt General BM Kaul, an ASC officer and favourite of Nehru.
+He had earlier been catapulted to the operationaliy vital post of Chief of General Staff (CGS), despite his appointment being opposed by General Thimayya on professional grounds.

 Kaul visited 7 Brigade in October and ordered commencement of 'Operation Leghorn' for capture of Thag La ridge from the Chinese.
-It was at this juncture Dalvi failed his country and his brigade.
-He had so deployed his brigade that while it met the forward policy requirement of holding the Namka Chu, it was not disposed to undertake a defensive battle and fight a viable battle, leave alone undertake offensive operations.
-He could have chosen instead to establish screen positions along the Namka Chu and deployed the major portion of his brigade on the Tsandhar / Hatung La ridge that lay immediately to his rear.
+It was at this juncture Dalvi failed his brigade and his country.
+He had so deployed his brigade that while it met the forward policy requirement of holding the Namka Chu, it was not disposed to undertake a defensive posture and fight a viable battle, leave alone undertake offensive operations.
+He could have instead chosen to establish screen positions along the Namka Chu and deploy the major portion of his brigade on the Tsandhar / Hatung La ridge that lay immediately to his rear.
 This deployment would have enabled 7 Infantry Brigade to give a good account of itself in the coming battle.

 Dalvi failed to give his command a fighting chance.
 That was his professional and moral failure.

-Maj General Niranjan Prasad was GOC 4 Infantry Division.
-All through this episode he played a dormant role and failed to effectively influence the events as they rolled out.
+Major General Niranjan Prasad was GOC 4 Infantry Division.
+All through this episode he played a dormant role and failed to effectively influence the events as they played out.
 Professionally he was disagreeing with his Corps Commander General BM Kaul on the way 7 Infantry Brigade was deployed, yet at end of the day he buckled and went along with Kaul.
-Major General Niranjan Prasad was removed from command after the Namka Chu debacle In 1965 however, he was resurrected professionally and handed over command of 15 Infantry Division.
-He again failed that test during the Indo-Pak 1965 war and for the second time was removed from command in battle.
+Major General Niranjan Prasad was removed from command after the Namka Chu debacle.
+In 1965 however, he was resurrected professionally and handed over command of 15 Infantry Division.
+He again failed that test during the Indo-Pak 1965 war and for the second time in a row was removed from command in battle.

 Lt General BM Kaul was Nehru's protege.
 He was an ASC officer with no operational experience and appointed as CGS despite the Chief General Thimayya's opposition.
 When Lt General K Umrao Singh, GOC 33 Corps, the formation responsible for defense of NEFA put his foot down on undertaking the Forward Policy without logistic backup, a new formation 4 Corps was ordered to be raised and Lt General BM Kaul appointed GOC.
 The inconvenient Lt General Umrao Singh and his 33 Corps were shifted to Sikkim sector which was fairly dormant.
 This happened in 1962, in the face of a major Chinese build up.

-The issue at hand is not that the events as stated occurred, rather it is more important to examine as to how the office of the COAS and that of HQ Eastern Command (Lt General LP Sen), went along with these instructions, fully cognizant that we were setting up for a disaster against the Chinese army the PLA.
+The issue at hand is not that the events as stated occurred, rather it is more important to examine as to how the office of the COAS and that of HQ Eastern Command (Lt General LP Sen), went along with these instructions, fully cognizant that we were setting up for a disaster against the Chinese PLAA.
 It is said that Kaul was looking to be the COAS at a later point in time and for that command of a Corps was an essential pre requisite, while General LP Sen saw himself as the next COAS after Thapar and before Kaul.
-Hence their actions were not driven by the Chetwodian motto but rather perversely placed their own good before everything else.
-Thereby they went along with a flawed policy of the Government, which they would have realized professionally, was intrinsically flawed.
+Hence it appears that their actions were not driven by the Chetwodian motto but rather perversely placed their own good before everything else.
+Thereby they went along with a policy of the Government, which they would have realised professionally, was intrinsically flawed.
 The officers should have put in their resignations rather than be a party to such ventures.

 On the other hand in Ladakh sector under the steady hand on Brig TN Raina, 114 Infantry Brigade fought a well planned battle bringing the Chinese offensive to a halt at Chushul.
 The Western Army Commander Lt General Daulet Singh was proactive in anticipating the impending Chinese offensive and ensured that his formations were prepared to take it on, in stark contrast to Eastern Theatre.

-In the various media articles on the 50th year on this conflict, an oft asked question was can the army fail again.
+In the various media articles on this conflict, an oft asked question was can the army fail again.
 It is a complex issue.
-In various professional domains we get to observe failure of leadership and poor moral attitude.
-For example, recently the NOIDA authority Chief Engineer was found with monies far in excess of what he ought to have, the CBI Chief was asked to recuse himself from an ongoing investigation by the courts.
+In various other professional domains we get to observe failure of leadership and poor moral attitude.
 These misdemeanors of leadership, though abhorrent, in themselves do not impinge on national security as immensely as would a failure in military leadership.
 The 1962 debacle was the result of a self oriented attitude that had grown roots in our army with encouragement from certain government and bureaucratic quarters.
+In the process merit and competence was given the go-by.
 Outspoken and competent officers like General Umrao Singh and General Shiv Verma were sidelined.
 General Thorat as mentioned earlier, was overlooked for the post of COAS.
 General Manekshaw too was sidelined and investigated against for being anti-national !

 The next conflicts will be hybrid in nature, with no clearly delineated time line of peace and war.
 It will require top class of military leaders imbued with the spirit of the Chetwodian motto, read the right way.

 In recent times, certain negative trends have crept in which require to be arrested.
-First is the 'mandalisation' of the army with promotional vacancies based on respective physical strength of various arms and services.
-This has been the first step towards giving merit the go bye.
+First is the 'mandalisation' of the army with higher rank promotional vacancies based on respective physical strength of various arms and services.
+This has been the first step towards giving merit the go-by and will have adverse effects and will resonate with time.
+Mediocrity will threaten to take roots and this has to be guarded against.
 This 'mandalisation' has triggered a sort of turf war between arms and services to retain or enhance their domains, thereby leading to further dilution of of the time tested principle of merit and setting into motion various plays and manipulations that certainly do not do the army proud, there are adequate articles in the media on such issues.
 As a first step, the army and the government needs to redefine merit and the understanding of term military leadership and thereafter implement it.
-General Staff officers must move away from their regimental obsession and their shedding the regimental accouterments would be a firm step in that direction.
+General Staff officers must move away from their regimental obsession and their shedding the regimental accoutrements would be a firm step in that direction as has recently been implemented by the government.
 An army poorly led turns into rabble as what happened in the Eastern sector in 1962, well led, they will do the nation proud.

 The Chinaman is a wily adversary.
 He does not follow the well understood concept of peace and war.
 For him all time is war time, only the methodology and instruments change.
 Our armed forces in particular and the nation in general must take a perspective of this emerged threat and prepare to deal with it.
 The Chinese have shown a propensity of using armed force and to be fair to them they have stated thus clearly in various forums.
 For example try sending Indian ships into South China sea as the Chinese sent their PLAN submarines to Sri Lanka, and watch their aggressive reaction, thereafter.